- Next course: March 13 to April 28, 2017

 About the course

-This 6-week online course (plus the Introduction Days) provides an opportunity for you to design your own garden.
+This 6-week online course (7.5, including the introductory week and Spring Break week) provides an opportunity for you to design your own garden.
 You will be studying and experimenting with the basic design procedures, learning about proper plant selection, and you will write and reflect on the process as you learn.
 The instructor will take an active role in this creative endeavor by providing feedback on your assignments and journal entries.
 You will also have the opportunity to learn from one another through an open forum in which you can share your ideas with others.

 The purpose of this course is to understand the steps necessary to create a healthy & attractive garden, and to engage in self-expression through this process.
 Upon completion of this course, you will be able to: